Sony A9 versus Sony RX10 IV

 - More modern: Was introduced somewhat (4 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the A9 emerges as the winner of the contest (8 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A9 comes out slightly ahead of the RX10 IV (7 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the A9 and the RX10 IV in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.